glTF Extension Support

 Status meanings:

-✅: works end-to-end in the default luma.gl glTF pipeline.✅ *️⃣: works in the default pipeline, with low-level decoding handled by@loaders.gl/gltfduring load.🚧: work in progress for this release; implemented paths are still under active validation.*️⃣: extension data is preserved or exposed, but applications still need to decide how to use it at runtime.App: applications are responsible for selecting and applying the feature.❌: no built-in handling today.
+✅: works end-to-end in the default luma.gl glTF pipeline.✅ *️⃣: works in the default pipeline, with low-level decoding handled by@loaders.gl/gltfduring load.🚧: partially implemented; the linked row states which paths are available and which limitations remain.*️⃣: extension data is preserved or exposed, but applications still need to decide how to use it at runtime.App: applications are responsible for selecting and applying the feature.❌: no built-in handling today.

 | Extension | Support | Notes |